gesape/AutoStatsQ/README.md

 Helpful for debugging: Forward terminal output into a logging file by using the option ```--logoutput FILENAME```.

-To generate a html report after running AutoStatsQ use the option:
+To generate a html report after running AutoStatsQ:

 ```
   autostatsq --config name_of_config_file --report